LDNGuide

 OpenTable logo

 Sure, you still don’t have the heart to tell your friends that the carrot cake they got you for your birthday was definitely not gluten-free, but that doesn’t mean you need to spend your catch-up nibbling a single lettuce leaf.
-Especially at Ceru, a bright, holiday-feel restaurant that specialises in modern Levantine dishes.
+Especially at Ceru, a bright, holiday-feel restaurant in south Kensington that specialises in modern Levantine dishes.
 We’re talking big lunch platters, citrus-spiced chicken wings, and honestly, every meal we’ve had at Ceru has left us very full, very happy, and wondering whether we should paint our living room yellow.

 Chase Sapphire Card Ad